offektziperman/offektziperman.github.io/_pages/cv.md

 ---

 {% include base_path %}
-I am a passionate final year undergraduate studying physics and mathematics.
+I am a final year undergraduate studying physics and mathematics.
 My current research interests include quantum information, nonlinear optics and astrophysics.
 I am especially fascinated by the areas of physics in which theory is closely motivated by experiment.

 Education
 ======